Woah there, Apple. Thought Microsoft would stand aside while you waltz into the laptop-tablet market with the iPad Pro? Think again.

 Unveiled today in New York, the Surface Pro 4 is a refined version of last year’s hybrid device with a larger 12.3-inch display, faster Intel Core processor and, of course, an updated stylus.

-Available to buy from US$899 on 26th October (Middle East price and release date TBC), the Surface Pro 4 doesn’t look all too different from its predecessor.
+Available to pre-order from prices starting from S$1388 on 7 October (officially available 19 November), the Surface Pro 4 doesn’t look all too different from its predecessor.
 But its screen is both bigger (12.3in rather than 12in) and sharper (267ppi over 216ppi).

 This iterative approach to change rings true inside Pro 4 too.
 It’s powered by a 6th-gen Intel Core processor, 16GB of RAM and offers a whopping 1TB of solid state storage, all in a device that's just 8.45mm thick, weighs under 0.8kg, and will apparently last over 9 hours of continuous use.

 Microsoft claims the Pro 4 is 50% faster than the MacBook Air.
 Given said MacBook Air is notoriously a bit underpowered that seems a fairly soft target to aim for, but considering the slimness of the design it still sounds pretty pokey.

 Elsewhere, Microsoft took a pointed jab at Apple’s Pencil with its redesigned Surface Pen (S$94) - now with an added rubber on the back.
 "It's kind of funny, there's a pencil out there without an eraser," proclaimed Panos Panay, Corporate Vice-President of Surface.